hamadalidev/foodics-laravel-task/README.md

 - 30g Cheese
 - 20g Onion

-Result: Now cheez stock is not available we did not save the order.
+Result: Now Cheese stock is not available we did not save the order.

 ### PHP Unit Test
 I added three test case for order api.